rsibanez89/DesignPattern/README.md

 # Setup
 ## Database
 This project is using SQLite and liquibase.
-Install liquibase-3.5.5 in `C:\opt\liquibase` and add it to the Path environment variable.
+Install liquibase-3.5.5 and add it to the Path environment variable.
 [LINK](https://download.liquibase.org/download-community/)
 Then Run:
 ```
 > cd Design.Patterns.WebApi/sqlite-database/